albertlauncher/documentation/src/privacy.md

 ### What data is processed?

-When the app sends a report, the following data is processed:

 - Hashed device ID (Pseudonym)
 - Local time (To properly map a report to a "human date")
 - Country code